KamikaziD/myDockerComposer/README.md

-# My Docker Composer
+# DocCom - Docker Composer
-Shell Scripts to get your dockerized project up and running in no time
+Shell Script to get your dockerized project up and running in no time

 ## Scripts